ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 ``PatchValue()``
 ----------------

-Modifies the specified stream event,
+Modifies the specified stream event.
+PatchValue affects only the data item parameters that are included in the call.

 **Syntax**